Europe's carmakers ready cuts to emulate Detroit

 Factory closures are no longer the “taboo subject” they were when the industry faced the first wave of crisis after 2008, said Laurent Petizon, a Paris-based director for consultancy AlixPartners, which advised GM on its state-aided turnaround.

-“There seems to be a growing realization that overcapacity needs to be dealt with.”
+“There seems to be a growing realisation that overcapacity needs to be dealt with.”

 Three years after the drastic cuts demanded by U.S. President Barack Obama’s administration in return for public cash, GM and Chrysler are reporting strong earnings, even with the U.S. market still below pre-crisis levels.